EricSergeant/self-care-center/README.md

 - If a user moves from mantras to affirmations (or vice versa) when they switch back the list will continue from where they left off.

 ## How to Use
+You can try the finished page at the [deploy link](https://ericsergeant.github.io/self-care-center/).

+When the user opens the page, the list of available mantras and affirmations will be randomized.
+To receive a message, the user selects the radio button or label associated with either mantras or affirmations and clicks the "Receive Message" button.
+The mediation icon will disappear and their mantra or affirmation will appear in its place.

+**_Add gif here_**

+If the user neglects to first select either mantra or affirmation, the message will remind them to make a choice.

+**_Add reminder image here_**

+The user can continue to receive messages by clicking the "Receive Message" button and can change between mantras and affirmations at any time.
+When the final mantra or affirmation in the randomly-shuffled has been displayed, the user will see a message that they've now seen all sayings and that further clicks of the "Receive Message" button will start displaying messages they've already seen.

+**_Add final message image here_**

 ## Building and Deploying...
 The code for this project was written in Atom, to meet the required specifications of the project and to match the design/layout as closely as possible to the comp.
+The [deploy link](https://ericsergeant.github.io/self-care-center/) is available for viewing the page.

 ## Contributions
 The specifications for this project can be found [here](https://frontend.turing.io/projects/module-1/self-care-center.html).

 A comp was provided as a reference guide for layout and design, along with the mediation icon.
 Mantras and affirmations were (mostly) provided as part of the specifications for this project.

-The coding of the HTML, CSS, and JavaScript was written and completed by @EricSergeant.
+The coding of the HTML, CSS, and JavaScript was written and completed by [Eric Sergeant](https://github.com/ericsergeant).